 - Whenever a department or faculty group proposes to initiate a degree program in which more than 50% of content is offered online or more than 25 miles off-campus, approval in advance from the Western Association of Schools and Colleges (WASC) is required under the latter's Substantive Change Policy.

-- An eLearning Addendum to either the New Course Proposal or Course Modification form must be submitted for curricular review for any new or existing courses in which a total of more than 5O% of traditional face-to-face instruction time is being replaced with eLearning technologies.
-The form can be downloaded from the Curriculum Handbook/Forms.
+- An eLearning Addendum to either the Propose New Course form or the Edit Course form must be submitted for curricular review for any new or existing courses in which a total of more than 50% of traditional face-to-face instruction time is being replaced with eLearning technologies.

-- Additionally, in these cases, either the New Course Proposal or Course Modification form must include the following two statements:
+- Additionally, in these cases, either the Propose New Course form or the Edit Course form must include the following two statements:

 CSU Online Resource